adeebnawshad/sleep-sense/README.md

 SleepSense is a full-stack web app designed to help users reflect on their daily habits and understand how they impact sleep quality.
 By logging lifestyle factors through a multi-step input form, users gain personalized insights and track their sleep trends over time.

-> 🚀 Built with Next.js, Supabase, React, and Tailwind CSS

 ---

 ## 🔍 Features